zijiezho/zijiezho.github.io/_pages/about.md

 Welcome to my academic corner on the web!

-I'm a graduate student in Artificial Intelligence at China University of Petroleum, Beijing.
+I'm a graduate student in Artificial Intelligence at <a href='https://cup.edu.cn'>China University of Petroleum, Beijing</a>.
 My research focuses on large language model and natural language processing.

 This site hosts my research and publications - feel free to explore!